 At the meeting Bluebell Green resident Steve Bourne was appointed to the Brereton Parish Councillor vacancy, following the retirement of Jane Deans after 21 years of valuable service.
 The meeting also discussed and rejected the Bloor Homes application to Cheshire East for an additional 25 houses at Bluebell Green and updated on issues of breach of planning control and highway safety issues.
 The Headteacher from the Primary School had alerted the parish council to the replacement fence which is being erected around the school grounds.

 The parish council has written to Cllr Crane at Cheshire East to request that the decision on not replacing the Congleton Recycling Centre be changed.
 They proposed that the £4million set aside in Cheshire East’s budget be used to build a new Recycling Centre with good access from the link road and suggested the current contractor’s compound near the Airbags factory.
 Ward Councillor John Wray supported the idea of that location and recommended that the letter to Cllr Crane is forwarded to Congleton Town Councillors Robert Douglas and Suzie Akers Smith.

-Brereton Parish Council meetings, currently via zoom, are held at 7.30pm usually on the middle Monday of each month.
-The next virtual meeting will be held on Monday 25 January.
+Brereton Parish Council meetings, currently via zoom, are held monthly.
+The next virtual meeting will be held at 7.30pm on Monday 1 March.
 All residents of the parish are welcome to attend all or just the first part of the meeting and input on issues of local interest in the public forum session.
 For meeting dates, see the parish notice boards or www.breretonparishcouncil.org.uk